 2. Use Microsoft’s own tools

-Performing this operation using just Microsoft’s own set of tools involves performing the following actions:
+Performing the migration of Windows 7 to a SSD using just Microsoft’s own set of tools involves performing the following actions:

 - Create a backup using Windows 7‘s Backup and Restore

 - Create bootable media with Windows 7 USB/DVD Download Tool

 1. Create a backup using Windows 7’s Backup and Restore.